Imed Ben Younes

 He played for a few clubs in Tunisia including Étoile Sahel and CS Sfaxien and played a single season at Qatari club Al-Wakrah.
 After retiring in 2005, he returned in 2008 to play for Sfax Railways Sports, his first professional football club.

 International career

-He played for the Tunisia national football team and was a participant at the 1998 FIFA World Cup, appearing as a substitute in the 3 matches that Tunisia played.
+Ben Younes played for the Tunisia national team and was a participant at the 1998 FIFA World Cup, appearing as a substitute in the three matches that Tunisia played.
 He also played for Tunisia at the 1996 Summer Olympics.
 His last international match was a friendly against Slovenia.